-Next I was off to the Cape Code Museum of Natural History.
+Next, I was off to the Cape Cod Museum of Natural History.
 This was a neat location and staffed by people who truly care about working with kids.
 They are open during every major school holiday for local kids, and they have summer camp programs of all kinds.

 After all of that fun, it was time for a late lunch then time to check into my next resort.
 Woo hoo.

-For lunch I headed to Clancy’s.
-This was the seafood spot that most people might picture in their minds when they think of a seafood restaurant in Cape Cod.
+For lunch, I headed to Clancy’s.
+This was the seafood spot that most people might picture in their minds when they think of a seafood restaurant on Cape Cod.
 By that I mean on the water, neat location, wood structure, and interior, and great food.

-I ordered one of their specialties which was fish tacos and was very happy with my meal from start to finish.
+I ordered one of their specialties which were fish tacos and was very happy with my meal from start to finish.

-If you want to travel here on to any of the amazing resort book through TZort and save.
+If you want to travel here to any of the amazing resorts books through TZort and save.

 Follow me to my next resort, the Soundings Seaside Resort here.